The Terrace Trail resides on a plateau along the east flank of Mount Kidd in Kananaskis Country, Alberta, Canada.

 The Terrace Trail access is a short distance south and clearly-signed.
 Snow cover on this day is a bit thin and crusty but the snowshoes look after deeper sections in protected areas.
 Once on the Terrace Trail, the route is clear and straightforward.
 Today's objective is about 1.6 KM (1.0 mile) south to determine the condition of a wooden bridge over a small drainage from Mount Kidd.

-The following photo documents the quaint wooden bridge on June 10, 2013 and was taken on a return hike of the entire, one-way 7.2 KM (4½ mile) length of the Terrace Trail between Kananaskis Delta Lodge and the Galatea Day Use Area.
+The following photo documents the quaint wooden bridge on June 10, 2013 and was taken on a return hike of the entire, one-way 7.2 KM (4½ mile) length of the Terrace Trail between Kananaskis Mountain Lodge (formerly known as Delta Hotels Kananaskis Lodge) and the Galatea Day Use Area.
 This previous hike was just a few days prior to the historic and devastating flood which wreaked horrific damage between June 20 and 23, 2013 and closed the entire park for over a year.
 Did the picturesque little wooden bridge survive?

 The remains of the wooden bridge lay scattered beside and in the bottom of a much expanded drainage containing copious dead fall from large, rolling boulders and downed trees.
 The old crossing route is destroyed and an alternative route has been established a short distance upstream where a more shallow crossing could be created.
 This is likely the work of Kananaskis Country Trail Crews in concert with Friends of Kananaskis Country who have performed Kananaskis Country restoration miracles over several years following the flood.
 It may take decades for water course edge erosion to cease.